Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 There are differences between the movie and the book.
 In the movie, the little princess's father is not dead, but in the book, the little princess's father is dead!
 But the storytelling of the little princess and the fairytale-like turning into reality all make me feel very beautiful, very happy, and very excited.

-Everyone no matter where they are Don't give up your "assumptions" in such a situation, and maintain a princess attitude and politeness no matter what the environment is!
-Every fairy tale must believe that it is true!
+Everyone, no matter where they are, should not give up their "assumptions" in such a situation, and maintain a princess attitude and politeness no matter what the environment is!
+Every fairy tale must be believed to be true!

 9. Little Women